localstack/serverless-localstack/README.md

     stages:
       # list of stages for which the plugin should be enabled
       - local
+    autostart: true  # optional - start LocalStack in Docker on Serverless deploy
     endpoints:
       # This section is optional - can be used for customizing the target endpoints
       S3: http://localhost:4572